 Delving down to a depth of up to 131 feet underground and spanning 14 miles at their peak, the Bock Casemates were part of Luxembourg’s famed defences.

 Mostly closed down in the 19th century, the Bock Casemates were opened to the public in 1933.
-They then reprised their protective role in a slightly different guise during World War II when 35,000 people sheltered in them.
+They then reprised their protective role in a different format during World War Two when they provided shelter for 35,000 people.

 Today, the Bock Casemates are open to visitors, who can wander through all the open tunnel passages, an extensive network of main thoroughfares and small, dead-end offshoots.
 The casemates were dug out on different levels, with some as far as 40 metres below the surface.
 About 17 kilometres worth of winding, dirt-floored passages and stairs are open to the public.

 They also form part of the World Heritage site of the City of Luxembourg.
 Visitors today can still descend from the heights of the Bock to explore the expansive military engineering marvel below.
 The ruins of the fortress above offer a 360-degree view of the city

 Getting to Bock Casemates

 The hills leading up to the fortress ruins and casemates entrance are steep.
 Visitors can park at the bottom of the hill and enjoy the views of the city whilst making their way up to the site.

 Luxembourg Historic Sites